-- Citavi is a free software to manage your sources, but also helps you save, organize and store the sources on your computer.
-Additionally, you can use Citavi to search for sources online, create outlines of your paper and create time-tables and schedules for your working process.
+- Citavi, EndNote, and Zotero are examples of software to manage your sources.
+They can help you with importing and organizing your literature, as well as with the bibliography (see website of the university library).
 Consider trying this for your seminar paper.
 Once you get used to it, it can help make your writing process faster and more efficient. - Another option (albeit with fewer functions) is using the 'References' function in Microsoft Word.
 You can download Microsoft Word for free via the Studisoft portal of the University of Würzburg.
 This allows you to enter all necessary information in a template.
 Once you are finished, simply choose the 'Create reference list' option, and Word will generate your sources for you in any format you wish.

-If you are interested in learning about Citavi, or you want to learn the basics of Citavi fast, check out the homepage of the Library at the University of Würzburg.
-Apart from various resources (videos and handbooks), the library also hosts Citavi courses for beginners (usually monthly, takes about an hour, see the library calendar)
+If you are interested in learning about literature management software, check out the homepage of the library at the University of Würzburg.
+Apart from various resources (videos and handbooks), the library also hosts courses for beginners (see the library calendar)